iStochastic/1.Sample-Quantlib-Python/README.md

 # Sample-Quantlib-Python
-An example of derivatives pricing in Python using QuantLib
+An example of pricing an option in Python using QuantLib in Jupyter notebook.

+#To Do.